Updated: 24 May 2018

 This data is provided by the customer and could contain credentials.
 These tests are configurable and test configuration information supplied for running the tests is controlled by the user.
 Rigor teams may have access to customer data to troubleshoot bugs and reproduce problems.
 You maintain control over this data at all times and can add or delete user information or information specific to Rigor checks that you configure.

 If you choose to no longer partner with Rigor, we secure your data.
 After your account has been closed, all the data in the account may be permanently deleted from our systems within a reasonable time period, as permitted by law, and we will disable your access to any other Rigor services.
 It is your responsibility to export the data you need or to request it within 30 days of cancelling services.
 We will respond to any such request, and any appropriate request to access, correct, update, or delete your personal information within the time period specified by law (if applicable) or without unreasonable delay.
 We will promptly fulfill requests to delete personal data unless the request is not technically feasible or such data is required to be retained by law (in which case we will block access to such data, if required by law).

-Rigor’s maximum storage and retention guidelines are as follows: Detailed performance metrics for 180 days, aggregate performance data (min, max, average, median of performance metrics) for two years, and test configuration information up to one year after an account is no longer active.
+Rigor’s maximum storage and retention guidelines are as follows: Detailed performance metrics for 180 days, aggregate performance data (min, max, average, median, 95th and 99th percentile, etc., of performance metrics) for two years, and test configuration information up to one year after an account is no longer active.

 List of Sub-Processors